decretist/Gratian/papers/working/main.md

 beings are not good at visualizing quantitative data in more than three dimensions, we need to find a way to reduce the number of dimensions.
-This is where the technique of principle component analysis, or PCA, becomes useful.[^pca]
+This is where the technique of principle component analysis, or PCA, becomes useful.^[For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see @craig_stylistic_2004 and Chapter 6 "Style" in

-[^pca]: For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see @craig_stylistic_2004 and Chapter 6 "Style" in @jockers_macroanalysis_2013.
+@jockers_macroanalysis_2013.]

 PCA first combines as many of the raw dimensions as possible into synthetic components on the basis of strong correlations, either